 With dark clouds building in the distance and blue sunny skies turning to intermittent showers, we didn’t stay all that long at the top.
 We were pretty lucky to have dodged the weather and simply couldn’t have asked for a better day!

-Now that the climbing was done, I geared up in my puffy and warm gloves for the colder ride down.
+Now that the climbing was done, I geared up in my puffy jacket and warm gloves for the colder ride down.
 The descent is easy and will take a fraction of the time it took to climb up, but don’t miss out on seeing the road and the landscape from a different perspective.
 It was nice to give my hands a break from braking so I still took plenty of stops.
 Take your time and use caution on the way down as the road near the Weeping Wall can be slick.

-Finally back at the Avalanche Creek road gates, we had the only downside to our entire trip: mosquitoes!
+Finally back at the Avalanche Creek road gates, we experienced the only downside to our entire trip: mosquitoes!
 We got caught at a road construction flag point and 5 seconds after stopping were swarmed by at least 1 million+ mosquitoes.
 I wish I were exaggerating!

 Plan all day for this ride because you’ll be stopping every 10 feet and consider booking a massage appointment for your neck after the ride.
 You’re going to spend a lot of time looking straight up!